MrXmit/bao-recipe/README.md

 - **Bootstrap**: It's not just about functionality; looks matter too!
 With Bootstrap, our site sports a clean, responsive design, ready to charm any visitor.

 - **Midjourney**: Coordination is key, and with Midjourney, our team stays in sync, ensuring a smooth sail through the project seas.

+- **jQuery**: this project judiciously utilizes the well-established and widely-recognized technology.

 Each piece of this tech puzzle contributes uniquely to "Bao Recipe", making it the delectable treat it is.